intermine/im-docs/docs/database/data-sources/custom/index.rst

 There are three parts to creating a new source:

-1. Create the directory structure in InterMine that contains files that describe the source.
+1. Create a directory for your data sources.
 2. Configure the mine to use this source (make an entry in your `project.xml`).
 3. Write code to parse the source.
 You can either do this in InterMine directly, by extending the `DataConverter` class, or you can use some other language to generate a standalone InterMine Items XML file, and set `have.file.xml.tgt = true` in the source's properties file.
 See `this page <../apis/index.html>`_ for more information on the InterMine Items XML file format and links to language-specific APIs (Perl, Python, etc.) that can help create it.